 I’ll also say that if someone publishes their income or net worth reports it doesn’t mean I won’t follow their blog, but it won’t be my reason for doing so, and it certainly won’t be the reason why I decide to invest in something or not.

 On the other hand, I consider journaling in a private or public fashion to be very helpful to keep track of your thoughts and decisions over time.
-I have also been thinking of starting to publicise my monthly thoughts on my portfolio’s performance, without focusing too much on the numbers.
+I have also been thinking of starting to publicize my monthly thoughts on my portfolio’s performance, without focusing too much on the numbers.
 What is really important in these monthly reports is to observe the decision making criteria of the investors, and get some insider tips on how each platform is doing.

 Be very choosy in what you read and whom you trust.
 Always try out things yourself in small doses before you go all in.
-Diversify and keep expanding your knowledge everyday.
+Diversify and keep expanding your knowledge every day.

 Do you agree with my point of view?
 Let me know in the comments section.